wintayosief/WintaMart-ai/README.md

 “You can cook rice and beans with vegetables.
 It’s healthy and costs KES 280.”

-📓 Short Demo (Jupyter Notebook – Concept)

-The notebook demonstrates:

-Agent initialization

-Supervisor routing

-Shared memory updates

-One full shopping scenario

-Screenshots of agent collaboration

-🧾 Reflection Report (2–3 Paragraphs)
+🧾 Here is Reflection Report (2–3 Paragraphs)

 Advantages of Multi-Agent Approach:
 Using multiple agents allowed the system to divide complex tasks into specialized roles.
 Each agent focused on a specific responsibility—navigation, cooking, health, or pricing—resulting in more accurate and relevant responses.
 This modular design reduced hallucinations and improved reasoning quality compared to a single agent handling all tasks.